CastawayLabs/dproxy.js/readme.md

 node.js reverse proxy driven by `redis`.

-How is it faster
+dproxy is faster
 ----------------

-- `dproxy` abstracts from http to raw tcp/tls
+- It abstracts from http to raw tcp/tls, does minimal parsing.
+Once it gets the HOST header, it stops caring and just passes on the request.
-- Uses `redis` for dynamic hostname lookup
+- Uses `redis` for dynamic hostname lookup.
+It has no configuration files (apart from redis config)
 - Does not modify the content of the request

 Its just a fast transparent proxy, with dynamic hostname lookup and SNI support.
 Nothing fancy [yet].